8bitgeek/emu816/README.md

 # emu816 - A C++ based 65C816 Emulator

-The repository contains the source code for a simple 65C816 emulator for Windows, Linux and the embedded ChipKIT platform.
+The repository contains the source code for a simple 65C816 emulator for CARIBOU_RTOS.

 The major change since the last release has been the recoding of all the classes to make them static.
 This was done to increase the execution performance of the